-Japan scientist ‘very pessimistic’ Olympics go on next year
+Japan scientist ‘very pessimistic’ Olympics will happen

 “To be honest with you, I don’t think the Olympics is likely to be held next year,” Kentaro Iwata, a professor of infectious disease at Kobe University, said Monday speaking in English on a teleconference.
 “Holding the Olympics needs two conditions; one, controlling COVID-19 in Japan, and controlling COVID-19 everywhere.”

-Toshiro Muto, the CEO of the Tokyo Olympic organizing committee, expressed similar reservations 10 days ago.
+Toshiro Muto, the CEO of the Tokyo organizing committee, expressed his own reservations 10 days ago.
 Since then, the organizing committee and the International Olympic Committee have said there is no “Plan B” other than working for the Olympics to open on July 23, 2021.

 “I am very pessimistic about holding the Olympic Games next summer unless you hold the Olympic Games in a totally different structure such as no audience, or a very limited participation,” Iwata said, speaking at a forum arranged by the Foreign Correspondents’ Club of Japan in Tokyo.